-It doesn’t matter what you think you are trying to represent.
-It does not matter that you think that this way you make children happy.
-It doesn’t matter if it’s a tradition.
-If you paint yourself in a color that is not yours, it is racist.
+It doesn’t matter what you think you are trying to represent, or that you may think you’re entertaining children.
+It doesn’t matter if it’s a tradition; if you paint yourself in a color that is not your’s, it’s racist.

-The cavalcade contributes to normalize the slave period in the collective imagination as harmless and without consequences, which is completely false.
-The black faces that we walk through the Spanish streets, our very presence, is a consequence of that slave and colonial past that is NOT studied in schools.
-Shame and guilt may be the main reason for this.
-How to justify the massacre of millions of people?
+The parade normalizes slavery as “harmless,” and without consequences, which is completely false.
+The black faces that walk the streets of Spain, our very presence, is a consequence of slavery and the colonial past which are NOT studied in schools.
+Shame and guilt are likely the main reason for this.
+How does one justify the massacre of millions of people?

-- Dehumanizing stereotypes perpetuate .
-In an environment such as the city of Alcoy, with a migrant population that normally occupies the lowest socioeconomic level and that is numerically approximately 10%, (the black-skinned population is barely 1%) it is difficult for racialized people to feel like it. to raise his voice to complain about the parade.
-They will also have witnessed the virulent reactions that the very idea of not painting the pages provokes in Alcoyan citizens.
+In an environment such as the city of Alcoy, with a migrant population that normally occupies the lowest socioeconomic level and that is numerically approximately 10%, (the Black population is barely 1%) it is hard for racialized people to feel like raising their voices to complain about the parade.
+They have witnessed the virulent reactions that the very idea of not painting the pages provokes in Alcoyan citizens.

-Many of these ideas and stereotypes persist today thanks to representations like these.
-A young man disguising himself as a page in Alcoy may claim that he does not believe in the biological inferiority of Black people, but his insistence on painting his face black, especially since makeup work is generally deliberately unrealistic, is evidence of his overvaluation. racist and continuing of the importance of differences in skin color.
-In this way, the black face is dehumanizing.
+What image do children have of dark-skinned people?
+The only contact that most of these children have with Black people is this infamous representation.
+Portraying oneself as someone of a different race is not just a representation of one person, but it’s also using someone else’s skin tone as a disguise.
+Alcoy’s pages wearing stereotypical African garb and being painted black are an unacceptable reduction in this day and age.
+Many of these ideas and stereotypes persist today due to this representation.
+A young man dressing up as a page boy in Alcoy may claim that he does not believe in the biological inferiority of Black people, but his insistence on painting his face black – especially since the makeup work is usually deliberately unrealistic – is proof of his continued racist overvaluation of the importance of differences in skin colors.
+In this context, blackface is dehumanizing.

-Originally published on Afroféminas, this article was written by Elvira Swartch Lorenzo, who is a regular contributor for Afroféminas, and a daughter of Afro-Colombian migrants.
+Elvira Swartch Lorenzo is a regular contributing writer for Afroféminas, and a daughter of Afro-Colombian migrants.